-If you’re a dog owner then I’m sure you know quite a bit about this, having to deal with your dog’s urine and the dead grass patches it creates on your manicured lawn is one of the more annoying jobs you have to carry out in your lawn.
-It’s not like you can tell them to stop, you can do your best to encourage them not to but this rarely works.
-So to help you out I’ve explained how you can reduce the damage and, if you’ve too late, how to treat the resultant bald spot.
+If you are a dog owner then I am sure you know quite a bit about this, having to deal with your dog’s urine and the dead grass patches it creates on your manicured lawn is one of the most annoying jobs you have to carry out on your lawn.
+It is not like you can tell your dog to stop urinating, you can do your best to encourage and train them to use a designated area, but depending on your skills and your dog’s willingness to comply this will have various degrees of success.

 How it Affects The Lawn

-The chemical urea is present in all dogs urine you’ll find urea which is a form of nitrogen which converts to nitrates, it can actually be good for your lawn in small doses and it’s even found in some fertilisers.
+The chemical urea is present in all dogs urine.
+Urea is a form of nitrogen which converts to nitrates, it can actually be good for your lawn in small doses and it is even found in some fertilisers.
 Not only that but you can find nutrients like potassium and phosphorus within it which also promote good lawn health.
-So it’s not the ingredients which are the problem.
+So it is not the ingredients which are the problem.

-When your dog pees on your lawn, its urine has such a high concentration of nitrogen that it’s poisonous and destroys the grass within a few days, which is why you’ll see those brown patches.
-It’s the concentration that’s deadly not the chemicals.
+When your dog urinates on your lawn, its urine has such high concentration of nitrogen that it is poisonous and destroys the grass within a few days.
+This is the reason why you will see those yellow patches.
+It is the concentration that is deadly not the chemicals.

-But after a week or so you’ll see that a ring of tall, green grass has grown around the bare patch.
-This is because the urine has became diluted from either rainfall or the moisture within the lawn, the concentration of nitrogen has therefore went down so it will act as a fertiliser and feed the lawn (it certainly highlights the bare patch even more).
+But after a week or so you will see that a ring of tall, green and healthy looking grass has grown around the bare patch.
+This is because the urine has became diluted from either rainfall or the moisture within the lawn, the concentration of nitrogen has reduced in this area, and therefore it will act as a fertiliser and feed the lawn (it certainly highlights the bare patch even more).

 First and foremost the best way to treat dog urine is to prevent it in the first place.
-I know this is very hard to do and it’s unlikely they’ll listen but you might as well try.
-You can either stop your dog from urinating in the garden all together, by taking it out on walks, encourage them to pee in a specific area which you don’t mind getting damaged or you could purchase some supplements added to their water or food to neutralise their urine.
+I know this is very hard to do and it is unlikely they will listen but you might as well try.
+You can either stop your dog from urinating in the garden all together, by taking them out on regular walks, encourage them to urinate in a specific area which you don’t mind getting damaged or you could purchase some supplements added to their water or food to neutralise their urine.
 This will minimise the urine damage on your grass but I would recommend that you speak to your vet first as these products may upset your dog’s stomach or not be suitable.

-So if that didn’t work too well you should do one of two things.
-You can follow the dog when it runs out to the lawn and put water over the area they have urinated in (pour a bucket of water or hose it) to reduce the concentration of nitrogen.
-Or if you already know the dogs “spot” then you can make sure that this area is kept more moist than any others in the lawn, you’ll probably need to have a sprinkler but just make sure it gets watered once or twice a week for an hour.
+If you are still not succeeding you can follow your dog when it runs out to the lawn and put water over the area they have urinated in (pour a bucket of water or hose it) to reduce the concentration of nitrogen.
+Or if you already know the dog’s “spot” then you can make sure that this area is kept more moist than any others on the lawn.
+Most probably it will be a good idea to have a sprinkler, but just make sure it gets watered once or twice a week for an hour.
 This will dilute the urine and reduce the amount of damage caused to the lawn.

-If you want to get even better results you can try adding horticultural lime or powdered gypsum to your water, they’re high alkaline which will neutralise the acid to balance the pH level.
+If you want to get even better results you can try adding horticultural lime or powdered gypsum to your dog’s water, they are highly alkaline which will neutralise the acid and mineral salts balancing the urine’s pH level.

-If the unfortunate has happened and you already have dead patches in your lawn (as you got to the problem too late then you’re going to need to take action and replace the damaged spot.
+If the unfortunate has happened and you already have dead patches in your lawn (as you got to the problem too late), then you will need to take action and replace the damaged spot.
 To do so just follow the process below:

-- Remove the damaged area to a depth of 3 inches and dispose of the waste.
+- Rake out and remove the damaged dead grass and dispose of the waste.

-- Fill in the hole using a good quality top soil and firm until the area is level with the remainder of the lawn.
+- Cover the seed with good quality top soil and rub it in to ensure the area is firm and level with the remainder of the lawn.

 - Tread the surface to firm and water lightly.
 You will need to water at least daily for the first 2 weeks, that is when the dead patch will no longer be visible.

 Strengthening The Lawn

-To improve the grass quality in your lawn so that it’s less susceptible to more damage, you need to keep to properly maintained.
-You should mow it on a weekly basis (without cutting it too short), aerate it when needed, keep it thick by applying an overseed to all bare spots and apply a fertiliser to it every year.
-This will keep it in really good condition and not only gives it a better chance of coping with dog urine but also other kinds of pests and diseases.
+To improve the grass quality in your lawn so that it is less susceptible to more damage, you need to keep it properly maintained.
+You should mow it on a weekly basis (without cutting it too short), aerate it when needed, keep it thick by applying overseed, deal with any bare patches and apply a fertiliser on a regular basis.
+This regular maintenance schedule will keep it in really good condition and not only gives it a better chance of coping with dog urine but also other kinds of pests and diseases.